 Temperance is a value involving moderation in one's desires.
 In other words, a middle road between excess and deficiency.
 To exhibit restraint in one's actions and stay balanced.
 For example, Aristotle would judge a person who never drinks alcohol in the same way as someone who drinks alcohol to excess.

 It's an interesting concept.
 Of course, not everyone is going to do everything in moderation.
 You could argue that even moderation needs to be done in moderation.
 However, by studying temperance, you can probably determine elements of your life where it might be beneficial.

 Also known as courage, fortitude is inner strength in the face of adversity.
 When you're courageous you are able to resist temptations and overcome difficulties.
 You remain tenacious and fight on despite the troubles you may face.
 Those who have fortitude are going to persevere.
 Fortitude is a necessary component in accomplishing your goals, which, in turn, will help lead to happiness overall.

 Prudence involves being reasonable and using that reason to self-govern.
 Those who are happy are able to self-judge and choose moral actions.
 They can be mindful, learn from their mistakes and strive to be better.
 Reason can help make one happy, as more intense and irrational emotions can lead to unhappiness.

 Plato's definition of justice is a bit different than what we may think of when we think of the word.
 It is the most abstract of the virtues.
 Basically, justice is the middle road between being selfless and selfish.
 Plato believed that while one should pursue their own desires, it is important to help those around them to flourish as well.

 To summarize, Plato believed a happy person is one who has principles and sticks to them.
-He or she uses and practices these principles in order to become a better person and a better member of society.

 Aristotle's Opinion on Happiness